pretzelise/gamescope-manager/README.md

 ### Installation

+1. Clone the repo to your machine with `git clone https://github.com/pretzelise/gamescope-manager`
+2. Enter the repo with `cd gamescope-manager`
-1. Move `gamescope-manager` to somewhere in your `$PATH`
+3. Copy `gamescope-manager` to somewhere in your `$PATH`
-2. Run `cp -r .config/gamescope-manager ~/.config/gamescope-manager` to copy the config file into your home folder
+4. Run `cp -r .config/gamescope-manager ~/.config/gamescope-manager` in the repo to copy the config file into your home folder
-3. Make sure you have `zenity` installed (it should be available at `/usr/bin/zenity`)
+5. Make sure you have `zenity` installed (it should be available at `/usr/bin/zenity`)
-4. Done!
+6. Done!

 ### Usage